jon-jacky/Piety/editors/ed.md

     optional arguments:
       -h, --help            show this help message and exit -p PROMPT, --prompt PROMPT
-                            command prompt string (default no prompt)
+                            command prompt string (default ':')

-For example, to load the file *lines.txt* on startup and use colon *:* as the prompt string:
+For example, to load the file *lines20.txt* on startup and use the precent sign *%* as the prompt string:

-    python3 -i -m ed lines.txt -p :
+    python3 -i -m ed lines20.txt -p %
+    lines20.txt, 20 lines
+    %

+The default prompt string is the colon *:*.
+To run with no prompt string, like classic *ed*, use *-p ''*.

-To run *ed.py* in an interactive Python session, import *ed* then run its *main* function:
+To run *ed.py* in an interactive Python session, type *from import ed import ** to import the entire API.
+Then type *ed()* to start the editor:

     python3 -i
     ...
-    >>> import ed
+    >>> from ed import *
-    >>> ed.main()

-The *main* function accepts an optional positional argument for a file name and and optional keyword argument for a prompt string:

-    >>> ed.main('lines.txt', p=':')
+    >>> ed()
-    lines.txt, 40 lines
     :

+The *ed* function accepts an optional positional argument for a file name and and optional keyword argument for a prompt string, so the *ed* function call can resemble the *ed* command line:

+    >>> ed('lines20.txt', p='%')
+    lines20.txt, 20 lines
+    %

 ## Commands ##